The end of cheap Shein and Temu hauls? How Trump’s tariffs could make those shipments more expensive

 By Ramishah Maruf, CNN

-New York (CNN) — Americans love Shein, Temu and AliExpress for two reasons: cheap prices and fast shipping.
+New York (CNN) — Americans love Shein, Temu and AliExpress for two reasons: low prices and fast shipping.

 Trump’s tariffs could change that.